ariarturner/SQL-for-Analytics/README.md

   );
 </pre>
 - Rank Functions
-  - `ROW_NUMBER` assigns each records an consecutive, incremental row number
+  - `ROW_NUMBER` assigns each record in a partition a number out of a sequence of monotonically increasing integers, beginning with one and up to the number of partition rows
-      - Common use case: top N per group
+      - Common use case: top N per group, with only N records per group (in case of tie, rows chosen arbitrarily)
       <pre>
       ROW_NUMBER()
       OVER (